Edd1CC/Edd1CC/README.md

 ## Hej :wave:

-Interested in Testing and Testing Infra 🚀
+Interested in Test Automation and Infra 🚀

 _1CC: "One Credit Clear"_